 Fortunately, your insurance provider may cover some of the costs at Connect Hearing, and the company offers financing.

-Still, if the total cost is an important factor for you when it comes to buying hearing aids, know that you may find more competitive prices available at Costco.
+If the total cost is an important factor for you when it comes to buying hearing aids, know that you may find more competitive prices available at Costco.
 Even if you aren’t already a member, signing up could pay for itself quite quickly.

 “If you’re required to be a member to buy hearing aids at a warehouse club price, it is well worth the membership fee to do so,” says money expert Clark Howard.
 “You’re not going to get a worse hearing aid or worse service.
 You’re only going to get the difference in price.”

-What Determines The Cost of a Hearing Aid?
+What Determines the Cost of a Hearing Aid?

 The actual cost of your device will vary depending on a range of factors.
 According to Connect Hearing, these are a few of the biggest factors that will determine the overall cost of your hearing aids: